sloan-j/meteorigon/README.md

 ## A wrapper for PRAW.
-Lets you search for links to comment sections and articles.
+Adds functionality to PRAW in a Python cli interface.
+Allows you to search for specific keywords in designated subreddits.
+It also automates the process of opening the sections in a web browser.